 Later, in 2003, following Venerable Nyanaponioka's demise and the return of Bhikkhu Bodhi to America for health reasons, I went back to the Forest Hermitage to help Venerable Nyanatusita proof-read and edit BPS texts (especially those which had been type-set by hand and full of mistakes) to be ready for digitalization to become available on the BPS Website for free download.

-As I had been a lecturer for English, American and World Literature for the University of Maryland, European Campus, for 25 years, before early retirement, having also had to teach English Grammar, Composition and Creative Writing every year as undergraduate Prerequisites, Bhikku Bodhi most kindly accepted my offer to be of assistance to Venerable Nyanatusita and Webmaster Asantha Wijesiri in preparing to be ready to go on-line.
+As I had been a lecturer for English, American and World Literature for the University of Maryland, European Campus, for 25 years, before early retirement, and having also had to teach English Grammar, Composition and Creative Writing every year as undergraduate Prerequisites, Bhikku Bodhi accepted my offer to be of assistance to Venerable Nyanatusita and Webmaster Asantha Wijesiri in preparing the site to be ready to go on-line.

-In my own website, here, I have shared texts not only from BPS backgrounds, but I have also also included a wider selection of readings from Thanissaro Bhikkhu along with many more from both Burmese and Thai Masters as well.
+In this website, here, I have shared texts not only from BPS backgrounds, but I have also also included a wider selection of readings from Thanissaro Bhikkhu along with many more from Burmese and Thai Masters as well.

-Strangely enough, as I have lived a lot longer than I ever expected to, I am still here to share a selection of what I have saved and collected – as an offering of Dhamma Dana with you.
+Strangely enough, as I have lived a lot longer than I ever expected to, I am still here to share a selection of what I have saved and collected – as an offering of Dhamma Dana with you, my friends.

-Finally, I have aso shared a selection of English language learning texts which I prepared when I was still teaching at Chulalongkorn University and also leading training workshops for government organizations and various corporate entities in Bangkok, Thailand.
+Finally, I have also shared a selection of English language learning texts which I prepared when I was teaching at Chulalongkorn University and also leading training workshops for government organizations and various corporate entities in Bangkok, Thailand.

 Hopefully there will be some advanced English language students may find them helpful for self-learning.